Beer in Vietnam

 Vietnam has an established beer culture that emerged during French colonisation.
-Beer in Vietnamese is bia, calqued from French bière.
+Beer in Vietnamese is bia, borrowed from French bière.
 Some beer brands or beer types that are popular in Vietnam include Bia Saigon, Bia Hanoi, bia hơi, Heineken beer, and Tiger Beer.

 Macro breweries

 Vietnam's beer market is fragmented, with a range of breweries controlling different market segments in different areas of the country.

 According to 2023 statistics, the most dominant with 43% market share is Heineken N.V. (producing their eponymous beer Heineken, Tiger Beer and historic domestic brand Larue) Sabeco Brewery (producing a portfolio of lagers as Bia Saigon range and 333 Beer), Carlsberg Group (which is best known for Huda Beer), and Habeco (based in the north of Vietnam, producing Hanoi Beer), control 33.9%, 9.2% and 7.5% of the national beer market respectively.

 Despite being one of its most popular markets, Heineken delayed launching their non-alcoholic "Heineken 0.0" beer for four years in Vietnam, launching it with a major marketing campaign in early 2020.

 Vietnam's beer output increased from 3.4 billion litres in 2015 to 4.4 billion litres in 2019.

 Of note, post-COVID Vietnam’s beer industry has struggled.
 Whereas beer sales reached US$7.6 billion in 2019 they fell to US$5.7 billion in 2020 and US$4.6 billion in 2021.
 This has been attributed to stricter enforcement of drink-driving laws, an increase in beer imports, and a general change in consumer behaviour since the pandemic.